 Shrimp Scampi Stuffed Baked Potatoes

-Golden, crispy-skinned potatoes stuffed with a luscious shrimp scampi mixture that's buttery, garlicky, and irresistibly tangy.
+Golden baked potatoes are split open and stuffed with a luscious shrimp scampi mixture that's buttery, garlicky, and full of zesty lemon flavor.

 Ingredients